Timeline for application

 Sometimes you will be asked to include information about your teaching philosophy and good practice.
 The governors don’t want you to write a theoretical essay, they want to know how you are going to teach their children.
 For example, if you say, “I believe strongly in as much parental involvement as possible”.
 This could be backed up with “for example, whilst on teaching practice at N school I……”.
 All theoretical statements, especially the “I believe” should be backed up with evidence of how you have applied this in your own classroom experience.

 Decide how previous non-teaching work experience is relevant to the role and highlight this as a positive strength.
-It may be that you have acquired relevant skills e.g. communication, teamwork, marketing, supervisory or management skills.
-Remember to market yourself not just as a classroom/subject teacher but as someone who can contribute to the life of the school e.g. helping to raise the profile of the school in the local community.
+It may be that you have acquired relevant skills such as communication, teamwork, marketing, supervisory or management skills.
+Remember to market yourself not just as a classroom/subject teacher but as someone who can contribute to the life of the school such as helping to raise the profile of the school in the local community.

-If you are applying to a school where equal opportunities would be particularly important e.g. a school in East Lancashire with a large multicultural base, include something about your commitment to equal opportunities and provide evidence of this in your teaching.
+If you are applying to a school where equal opportunities would be particularly important such as a school in East Lancashire with a large multicultural base, include something about your commitment to equal opportunities and provide evidence of this in your teaching.

 If you are applying to a SEND school give evidence of experience of teaching students with special educational needs and disabilities.

-If you are applying to a religious school express your wish to follow or promote the teachings of the faith and if you have relevant experience or training e.g. CCRS mention this too.
+If you are applying to a religious school express your wish to follow or promote the teachings of the faith and if you have relevant experience or training such as CCRS mention this too.

 If you are applying to a school that is very academic show evidence of how you have, or would, teach academically strong pupils.